markanesko/Rifi/README.md

 To Do:

+- Display ip and port
-- Refactor and Document the code.
+- Randomize the port
+- Make a web ui
 - Add a barcode scanner for easy-login. *Instead of inputting the ip scan a barcode?*

-- Package the python and iOS application.